green-party-dublin-central/nh-web/site/content/post/employer-concerns-on-temporary-covid-19-wage-subsidy-scheme.md

 "_Should Revenue seek to validate employer eligibility for the scheme, it will adopt a **reasonable, fair and pragmatic approach** in considering whether the criteria have been met_"

-While companies need to have and keep records that support the basis for receiving the payment, Revenue doesn't think companies “_will require professional advice or assistance in being able to prove to the satisfaction of Revenue that these criteria are met_”
+While companies need to have and keep records that support the basis for receiving the payment, Revenue doesn't think companies _“will require professional advice or assistance in being able to prove to the satisfaction of Revenue that these criteria are met”_

 ## Revenue will publish a list of companies in receipt of the support